 7. Mini chocolate chips or M&Ms for eyes.
 You could even use regular sized chocolate chips.

 9. An edible “stick” such as a pretzel or candy melts that I piped out straight and let harden.
 This stick attaches the donut hole to the cupcake.

 I was not motivated to go to the store for pretzel sticks.
 I found some dark chocolate candy melts, put them in a Ziploc, microwaved until soft and piped out some sticks in advance.
 They harden pretty quickly and since no one will see them, they don’t have to be perfect.
 Pretzels are easier.

-Take donut hole and carefully insert edible stick securely inside.
+Take donut hole and carefully insert the edible stick securely inside.

 Put a small stripe of frosting on the back of 4 candy corns.
 Attach candy corns to half of the ginger cookie.

-Place the cut in half large marshmallow on back of cupcake, opposite the donut hole head.
-Push cookie into cupcake and prop up on the marshmallow.
+Place the cut-in-half large marshmallow on the back of the cupcake, opposite the donut hole head.
+Push the cookie into the and prop it up on the marshmallow.
 Tip: the cookie will get soggy if assembled and refrigerated overnight.
 If you’re frosting in advance, keep the tails off.
 I might also keep the beak off too.

 Cut Fruit by the Foot into small strips, about 1 inch long.
 Angle the edges and wrap them around the candy corn.
 If you have the patience to take a toothpick and dab a little bit of frosting under the Fruit by the Foot before you put it on the candy corn, this helps.
 Push the entire colored end (if you can) into the donut hole.
 Be gentle, as I had a few donut holes crumble.
 If you have trouble with the candy corn falling off, use some frosting to secure it.
 Push in two mini chocolate chips for eyes.